scraggo/scraggo.github.io/content/blog/other/multimodal-learning-unleashing-human-memory/index.md

 Learning this way is fun, engaging, and motivating.
 It's personalized and creative, not just text on a page or screen.

-When I was in school, I don't recall learning how to learn and these techniques would've been extremely helpful.
+(These techniques would've been _extremely_ helpful when I was in school.)

 I think you'll learn more faster by drawing, generating mnemonics, and using a memory palace: